Inclusiveness

 Text says "Pride Month Giveaway" over a rainbow background with a photo of a Pride-themed giveaway items including a "Shelf Love" tote bag, pin, socks, and mug

 Each June we celebrate Lesbian, Gay, Bisexual, Transgender, Queer/Questioning Pride!
 Many Pride events in the United States are held in June to commemorate the anniversary of the Stonewall Rebellion on June 28, 1969.
-Communities often celebrate with festivals, performances, rallies, parades, family events, film screenings, and other events to honor the history of the LGBTQ+ social movement.
+Communities often celebrate with festivals, performances, rallies, parades, family events, film screenings, and other events to honor the history of the LGBTQIA+ social movement.

 MLK Day Celebration